denoland/manual/tools/task_runner.md

 VAR=hello VAR2=bye deno run main.ts
 ```

-This will export those environment variable specifically for the following
+This will use those environment variables specifically for the following
 command.

 ### Shell variables